 Elder law courses are taught by nationally recognized faculty including Stetson's full-time faculty, adjunct professors and faculty from other institutions.

-Roberta K. Flowers is a professor of law and co-director of the Center for Excellence in Elder Law at Stetson University College of Law, and director of Stetson's online LL.M. in Elder Law.
+Roberta K. Flowers is a professor of law, director of the Center for Excellence in Elder Law at Stetson University College of Law, and director of Stetson's online LL.M. in Elder Law.
 She has lectured worldwide on the topic of ethics.
 She won a Telly Award for Excellence in Educational Films for having produced a series of educational videos on the ethical issues faced by prosecuting attorneys.
 Along with Professor Rebecca Morgan, she created a video series used to train and educate attorneys nationwide on the ethical dilemmas faced by elder law attorneys.
 The Florida Supreme Court awarded Professor Morgan and Professor Flowers the Florida Supreme Court Professionalism Award for their video productions.
 Additionally, with Professor Morgan, Professor Flowers designed the nation's first "elder friendly courtroom," which serves as model for courtrooms of the future.
 She and Professor Rebecca Morgan co-authored Ethics in an Elder Law Practice, published by the ABA.
 Professor Flowers currently serves on the board of directors of the National Academy of Elder Law Attorneys.

 Edwin M. Boyer is a Florida Bar board-certified elder law attorney.
 He has practiced law in Sarasota, Florida, since 1978.
 He received his J.D. degree in 1978 from Stetson University College of Law.
 He is the past president of the National Academy of Elder Law Attorneys, a fellow in the Academy, and a member of the Council of Advanced Practitioners of the Academy.
 In 2004, he received the NAELA President's Recognition Award for extraordinary contributions to NAELA.
 Professor Boyer practices in the area of elder law with an emphasis on guardianship, estate planning and administration, advance directives, end-of-life issues, nursing home residents' rights, and elder exploitation.
 He is a co-author of the book Planning for the Elderly in Florida.
 He served as the Borchard Distinguished Professorial Lecturer in Elder Law in the Fall 2012 semester.